iwantmyname/blog/_posts/2014-11-25-black-friday-cyber-monday-platform-sales.md

 ## [Timely](http://us5.campaign-archive1.com/?u=b42a75cb682a30ae9da5c1a7a&id=24a38b784b)

-**Nov 28 - Dec 1**: Get 50% off any add-on, like a frontent submission form or a super widget.
+**Nov 28 - Dec 1**: Get 50% off any add-on, like a frontend submission form or a super widget.